AliceOfSNU/Visual-Navigation/lab5/feature_tracking/README.md

 ```
 roslaunch lab_5 two_frames_tracking.launch
 ```
-> **Note** Not so fast, first you have to implement the functions inside the source code, follow the handout at this point.

 2. To run the feature tracking on a video sequence, we need to play the dataset rosbag (please see handout for details and link).
 For this we provide another launch file.